From $52K to $78K in 16 Weeks: How Building Team Systems Early Prevented Coordination Crisis

 “This feels territorial.
 Like we’re drawing lines.”

-Ingrid: “Ownership isn’t territory.
+“Ownership isn’t territory.
 It’s clarity.
 Territory means ‘don’t touch my stuff.’
 Ownership means ‘you make decisions here, I trust you.’
-Clear ownership = faster decisions, less bottlenecking through me.”
+Clear ownership leads to faster decisions and less bottlenecking through me.”

-Ingrid: “Feedback is welcome.
-But decision authority stays with the owner unless escalated.
+“Feedback is welcome.
+But decision authority stays with the owner unless it’s escalated.
 Disagreement doesn’t override ownership.
 That’s the point—decisions happen without routing through me.”

 Week 3 Result: